 Adderall and Ritalin are commonly abused among college and high school students, particularly during exam time, due to their ability to increase mental focus, concentration, and motivation.
 These stimulants can also provide feelings of euphoria, exhilaration, along with increased mental energy.

 When used improperly, these medications pose a serious medical risk, including low pulse, low blood pressure, slowed or arrested breath, coma, unconsciousness, and even death.
-The risk of death rises if these opiods are taken with alcohol or depressants.
+The risk of death rises when taken with alcohol or depressants.

 Depressants and Sedatives

-Helping a Loved One with a Prescription Drugs Addiction
+Helping a Loved One Struggling with Addictive Prescription Drugs

-Contact us today at 877-466-0620 to learn more about overcoming prescription drugs addiction.
+Contact Destinations for Teens today at 877.466.0620 to learn more about overcoming prescription drug addiction.
 Inpatient and outpatient programs, such as 12-step programs, continued care, and relapse prevention, are helping thousands of people begin their recovery and remain on the road to recovery.